 DSS allows us to define the settings for our hyperparameter search These search parameters control the optimization process and are available from the Hyperparameters tab.

-For example, we can set the maximum search time to 2 minutes.
+For example, with Grid search, we can set the maximum search time to 2 minutes.
 When the time limit is reached, the grid search stops, and returns the best set of parameters for the model.

 A simple train/test split,